 Once you have selected your incubator, it’s time to set it up properly to ensure a successful hatch.

-• Sanitization: Before using your incubator, clean it thoroughly with a mild disinfectant to eliminate any bacteria or contaminants that could harm the eggs.
+- Sanitization: Before using your incubator, clean it thoroughly with a mild disinfectant.
+This helps eliminate any bacteria or contaminants that could harm the eggs.

 Selecting and Preparing Eggs